4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In *rangeObj*, pass a range of the cell(s) (created for example with [`VP Cell`](#vp-cell) or [`VP Column`](#vp-column)) whose value you want to specify.
 In *rangeObj*, pass a range of the cell(s) (created for example with [`VP Cell`](#vp-cell) or [`VP Column`](#vp-column)) whose value you want to specify.

 The *formula* parameter specifies a formula or 4D method name to be assigned to the *rangeObj*.

+> If the *formula* is a string, use the period `.` as numerical separator and the comma `,` as parameter separator.
 If a 4D method is used, it must be allowed with the [`VP SET ALLOWED METHODS`](#vp-set-allowed-method) command.

 The optional *formatPattern* defines a [pattern](configuring.md#cell-format) for the *formula*.